ecohealthalliance/geoname-annotator-training/resolved_geoannotated_data/written_2_technical_government_Alcohol_Problems_Session2-PDF.txt.md

 26. Pokorny A, Miller B, Kaplan H. The Brief MAST: a shortened version of the <ignore  id='undefined'>Michigan</ignore> Alcoholism Screening Test.
 Am J Psychiatry 1972;129:342-8.
-27. Selzer M. The Michigan Alcoholism Screening Test: the quest for a new diagnostic instrument.
+27. Selzer M. The <ignore  id='undefined'>Michigan</ignore> Alcoholism Screening Test: the quest for a new diagnostic instrument.
 Am J Psychiatry 1971;127:1653-8.
 28. Selzer M, Vinokur A, van Rooijen M. A self-administered